gjegoh/ESD/README.md

 **3.Url Linkability** Some sites store the ID of what the user is looking at in the sessions.
 This makes it impossible for users to simply copy and paste the URL or send it to friends.

 # Technologies and features
-- [x] HTML, Vanilla CSS and Bootstrap theme
-- [x] Python & Flask & MySQL Database (AWS RDS)
+- [x] Python & Flask & MySQL Database
-- [x] Student, Tutor sign up and login via JWT authentication
-- [x] Notifications for users (Student, Tutor)
-- [x] MailChimp and AMQP (Email Marketing Services)
-- [x] Stripe Payment and Stripe Webhook
+- [x] Stripe Subscriptions (Create, Cancel, Reactivate, Update supported)
+- [x] HTML theme
 - [x] Docker: Fully split into microservices.
-Runs with Docker Compose.
+Runs with Docker Compose, but can **[easily be translated to Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/translate-compose-kubernetes/)**

-# Database connections on RDS
-- Database_connection URL = studentdb2.cw0jtpvjeb4t.us-east-1.rds.amazonaws.com
-- Port Number = 3306
-- Hostname = admin
-- Password = thisismypw

-# MailChimp
-1. To send email to notify tutor of approval or rejection Parameters used:
-`tutor email`
-2. To send email to notify student of successful payment Parameters used:
-`student email`
-`paymentid`
-`payment amount`
-`payment date time`
-`payment status`
+- [x] User sign up and login (Email Address)
+- [x] Notifications for users (Student, Tutor and Admin)

 # How To Run The Application
 You should make sure that your database is running first and foremost, else the following will fail.
 Look under installation for Windows or Mac/Linux for how to run the database locally.
 It just needs to be running in the background, all the databases and tables are created programmatically.